ankur512512/backbase-terraform/README.md

 		terraform init
 		terraform plan
 		terraform apply

+		(Enter yes when prompted to approve in last step)

   Wait till terraforom creates all the resources and until you see a message like this: